- Trust Marketing Platform

 Since it’s complicated, let’s go over best practices for maintaining a large volume of listings and making edits at scale.

-As previously noted, your business is likely listed on over 80 sites across the web.
+As previously noted, your company is likely listed on over 80 business listings sites across the web.
 Making updates at scale is time-consuming and challenging to get right.
 Especially if you’ve implemented a department-specific listing strategy.
 (That’s 2 - 4x the existing 80+ listings to update!)

 In regard to listing accuracy, here are things to keep in mind: